JonathanGrossman/python_basics/11_strings.md

 # Strings

-# strings are arrays of bytes that represent unicode characters
-# strings are represented by double or single quotes “ “ or ‘ ’ and can contain any type of text
+You've seen strings in previous chapters.
+Stings are text, like a letter, word, phrase, sentence, or paragraph.
+For instance, you've printed them and added them to one another.
+Now are going to take a deeper look into how you can work with strings in Python.

+Although strings are easy to think of as just text, technically a string is a sequence of bytes.
+Each byte represents a unicode character.
+Unicode is the digital standard for representing letters, numbers, and other characters in human languages.

+Write strings in your code by wrapping text with either double `""` or single `''` quotes.
+A string can have from zero to an unlimited number of characters (so long as the memory allows).
+Characters include letters, numbers, symbols, emojis, and more.
+For instance, `"Female Pants"`, `'Pants'`, `"0"`, and `'🤙'` are valid strings.

-# strings in python are similar to strings in JS; for instance, you can access a specific character in a string using its index position
+# You can access a specific character in a string using its index position

-In strings.py, see comment:
+Common things to do with strings:
 # access a specific character in a string using index position

-Common things to do with strings:

 # get the length of a string
 # check for substring
 # combine multiple strings using string concatenation